elsayedelmandoh/sentiment-sleuth/README.md

 5. Open a pull request.

 Please include reproducible steps and, if applicable, updated notebooks or scripts to regenerate models.

-## License
-This project is provided under the MIT license.
-See the `LICENSE` file for details.

 ## Author
 Elsayed Elmandoh - NLP Engineer